 - Non-financial damages – pain and suffering

 - Punitive damages – awarded by a jury to punish a dangerous offender

 The types of damages which you are eligible to collect depends on the nature of your case.
-It is important to seek representation from an experienced pedestrian accident lawyer who can help you determine what course of legal action to take.
+It is important to seek representation from an experienced lawyer familiar with filing pedestrian accident cases in Orangeburg to determine what course of legal action to take.

 Who is Responsible for an Accident in Orangeburg?

 Determining fault in an accident that involves a pedestrian is rarely clear-cut.
 The plaintiff must prove certain factors in court.
 These factors include duty, breach of duty, harm, and cause.
 It must be demonstrated that the driver had a duty to the injured party, which means the responsibility to drive safely.
 It also must be proven that the driver breached this duty and that, as a result, the plaintiff suffered injuries that were caused by the driver’s neglect of duty.